NitroxNinja/orbiterAll/Documentation/NAS_Cooling_Sys.md

 I also wanted to test the natural CFM of a fan at different rates, and while I didn't have a pitot tube, I can alternatively CAD up the blades, imaginary spin it at a certain RPM of which I can approximate, and then run it all through CFD.
 This is b/c I wanted to add a sort of venturi effect to the cooling system since the heat sync is in a restricted place.

+## Softwares and Electronics

+ESP32 boards offer a lot of capabilities that allow this NAS to work.
+I am unsure how to program it, but I'll learn anyways.
+Embedded is cool.